psryland/rylogic_code/projects/Trading/Sources/ReadMe.txt

-Use symlinks in P:\.. to the real directories in here, otherwise CAlgo can't build the projects
+Use symlinks in P:\.. to the real directories in 'D:\Users\Paul\Documents\cAlgo\Sources\', otherwise CAlgo can't build the projects